aherrero/aherrero.github.io/_posts/2018-09-24-ArduinoToBreadboard.markdown

 In this post I'll explain how to use the Atmega328p (aka as the core of the Arduino Uno) for using in a Breadboard and programming with the Arduino bootloader.

 ## Motivation
 I don't hate Arduino.
-In fact, I like so much, and as lot of us, we've started the microcontroller worlds from this microcontroller to the basic ones.
+In fact, I like so much, and as lot of us, I've started the microcontrollers world from this microcontroller to the basic ones.
 While a real electronics should start from the basic digital microchips to another more complex, Arduino allows to skip some steps, and go forward or backward to the knowledge of electronics... =D

-But, there are several reason you may decide use the microcontroller directly instead of the Arduino itself:
+But, there are several reason you may decide use the microcontroller (Atmega) directly instead of the Arduino itself:

 - **Size**: You may not need all the pins or all the elements that contains the Arduino, but it is more valuable the size where you want to use for your project.
-Basically, the Atmega328p will need an external clock, two capacitors.. and that's it!
+Basically, with the Atmega328p you will need an external clock, two capacitors.. and that's it!
-- **Integration**: Could be the reason more usual because, instead of develop an specific PCB to act as a shield of the Arduino, you want to solder the Atmega328p with the other components that you will use for your circuit.
+- **Integration**: It could be the reason more usual because, instead of develop an specific PCB to act as a shield of the Arduino, you want to solder the Atmega328p with the other components that you will use for your circuit.
 - **Power saving**: This is an affirmation I am not sure is correct, because, normally you will save more power if you are not using the leds included in the Arduino (power Led, the Led 13..), you are not using the LD Power converter..
 But you will need one, because the Atmega328p should be powered by 5V (except if you are using a standard power supply from a mobile phone, and you trust enough in that).
-And for the leds, I am not sure if it is worth it.
+So, I am not sure if it is worth it.
+If you want to see some tips to save power with an Arduino, you can see [this blog](http://www.home-automation-community.com/arduino-low-power-how-to-run-atmega328p-for-a-year-on-coin-cell-battery/)
-- **Price**: If your motivation is the economic cost of using an Atmega328p in comparison with the Arduino Uno, you are right, you could save some money.
+- **Price**: If your motivation is the economic cost of using an Atmega328p in comparison with the official Arduino Uno, you are right, you could save some money.
 But on the other hand, there are unofficial Arduinos that could be good enough for you, and all the elements that could cost the Arduino homemade could be the same as the unofficial Arduino.

 ## Elements
 - 1 x [16 MHz crystal](https://www.distrelec.ch/en/quartz-hc49-4h-16-mhz-iqd-lfxtal003240/p/17451701) or 8Mhz if it is your option.